PPA-Plan: Proactive Pitfall Avoidance for Reliable Planning in Long-Context LLM Reasoning: Experiments

-\paragraph{Methods.} We select Generative Question Answering (GQA), zero-shot Chain-of-Thought (CoT)~\cite{wei2022chain}, Plan-and-Solve~\cite{wang-etal-2023-plan}, and PEARL~\cite{sun-etal-2024-pearl} as baselines.
-For CoT and Plan-and-Solve, we evaluate the full reasoning process, relying on NLI-based metrics to mitigate potential recall bias.
-To ensure a consistent comparison, our method \alg adopts the same action space as PEARL.
+\paragraph{Baselines.} We compare \alg with the following baselines: Generative Question Answering (GQA), zero-shot Chain-of-Thought (CoT)~\cite{wei2022chain}, Plan-and-Solve~\cite{wang-etal-2023-plan}, ReAct~\cite{yao2023react}, and PEARL~\cite{sun-etal-2024-pearl}.
+For CoT, Plan-and-Solve, and ReAct, we evaluate the full reasoning process, relying on NLI-based metrics to mitigate potential recall bias.
+To ensure a consistent comparison, our method \alg and ReAct adopts the same action space as PEARL.
 For both PEARL and \alg, we set the plan correction budget $B=7$ to balance performance and inference efficiency.
-We also set the maximum number of negative constraints to $k=3$.
-Specific prompts are provided in \autoref{tab:GenerativeQA}, \autoref{tab:CoT}, and \autoref{tab:Plan-and-Solve}.
+We set the maximum number of negative constraints to $k=3$.
+Specific prompts are provided in Table \ref{tab:GenerativeQA}, \ref{tab:CoT}, \ref{tab:Plan-and-Solve}, \ref{tab:react_action}, and \ref{tab:react_execution}.
 For both PEARL and the Executor of \alg, we adopt the original prompt configurations as specified in \citet{sun-etal-2024-pearl}.